icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

     | "->" "(" UndelimitedList<Parameter> ")"
     ;
 ```
+Parameter lists may be optionally separated by commas.
+This applies to both operation parameters and return parameters.

 There are two syntaxes for [exception specifications][exception-specification-guide], depending on the number of [exceptions][exception] being specified.
 A single exception can be specified with the `throws` keyword, followed by the (possibly scoped) identifier of an exception.
 Multiple exceptions can be specified as a tuple.
 This consists of the `throws` keyword, followed by the (possibly scoped) identifiers of one or more exceptions, separated by commas.
+Exception specifications can only declared in [`Slice1`][compilation-mode-guide] mode.

 ```ebnf {% showTitle=false %}
 ExceptionSpecification